acquia/blt/docs/local-development.md

   * In order to guarantee similar behavior, use Apache as your web server
   * If your project is hosted on Acquia Cloud, please ensure to match [our software versions](https://docs.acquia.com/cloud/arch/tech-platform)

 Acquia developers use [PHPStorm](http://www.jetbrains.com/phpstorm/) and recommend it for local development environments.
-Acquia has written [several articles](https://docs.acquia.com/site-search?search=phpstorm) on effectively using PHPStorm for Drupal development.
+Acquia has written [several articles](https://docs.acquia.com/#stq=phpstorm&stp=1) on effectively using PHPStorm for Drupal development.

 ## Using Drupal VM for BLT-generated projects

 To use [Drupal VM](http://www.drupalvm.com/) with a Drupal project that is generated with BLT:

 1. Download the Drupal VM dependencies listed in [Drupal VM's README](https://github.com/geerlingguy/drupal-vm#quick-start-guide).
-If you're running [Homebrew](http://brew.sh/index.html) on Mac OSX, this is as simple as:
+If you're running [Homebrew](http://brew.sh/index.html) on macOS, this is as simple as:

         brew tap caskroom/cask
-        brew install php56 git composer ansible drush brew cask install virtualbox vagrant
+        brew install php71 git composer ansible drush brew cask install virtualbox vagrant

 1. Create & boot the VM